arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ## Arduino Cloud CLI

 As already mentioned, Arduino Cloud for Business fully supports the [Arduino Cloud CLI](https://github.com/arduino/arduino-cloud-cli).
-The Arduino Cloud CLI allows to access all the Arduino Cloud features from your terminal window.
+The Arduino Cloud CLI allows accessing all the Arduino Cloud features from your terminal window.

 Arduino Cloud CLI is the right choice when you are familiar with command-line interfaces and you would like to manage multiple devices and Things at the same time with few lines of code.